Quickstart¶

 OrbitFabric is a model-first Mission Data Fabric for small spacecraft.

-The current released baseline is:
+The current public release is:

 v1.0.0 - Stable Mission Data Contract